For the first page of this review of Disney’s All-Star Music Resort, click here.

 …and some of the supplies the kitchen comes with.

-…and a desk, both of which AofA lacks.
+…and a desk, both of which the master at AofA lacks.

 This lets the master bedroom serve better as a retreat from the kids than the equivalent space at AofA.